bitokCE/bitokCE/README.md

-# 🎓✨ Welcome to the Computer Engineering
+# 🎓✨ Welcome to Bitok! 🌐💻
-Scientific Chapter @ Yazd University! 🌐💻
+the Computer Engineering Scientific Chapter @ Yazd University

 Hey there, tech adventurer! 👋 You’ve landed at the official home of the Computer Engineering Scientific Chapter at Yazd University! 🚀 This is where **innovation meets imagination**—with epic projects, helpful resources, and a friendly bot to guide you!
 Let’s dive into the cool stuff we’re doing! 😎